Arthur Orton: In popular culture

 He was fictionalized by Jorge Luis Borges in Tom Castro, The Implausible Impostor, written between 1933 and 1934 and published in A Universal History of Iniquity in 1935.

-Orton was portrayed by actor Robert Pugh in The Tichborne Claimant, a drama about the case.
+Orton was portrayed by actors Hugh Keays-Byrne in The Tichborne Affair and Robert Pugh in The Tichborne Claimant, dramas about the case.

+Zadie Smith's 2023 novel The Fraud features the Tichborne trial and the circumstances around it.